egel-lang/soul/README.md

 The equality operator `=` tests two arguments for equivalence, it results in either `true` or `false`.
-Both booleans are functions with select between two arguments; e.g., `true f g` evaluates to `f`.
+Both booleans are functions that select between two arguments; e.g., `true f g` evaluates to `f`.

 `print` and `line` are the basic input/output words, `to_int` and